valterUo/demo-system-frontend/README.md

 # Category theory in multi-model databases

 This is the frontend project for the [backend](https://github.com/valterUo/demo-system-frontend).
+Category theoretical backround of this project is described in this unofficial draft [Some Applications of Category Theory to Multi-Model Queries](https://www.overleaf.com/read/kqvkvrhcnmxv).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it uses [D3.js](https://d3js.org/).